clott3/MultiMat/README.md

 ## Dataset
 Data to be downloaded from the Materials Project via the Materials Project API.
+A small subset of the data is shown as example in
-(More details to be updated soon...)
+`data/` (More details to be updated soon...)

 ## Training
 ### MultiMat Training